Current Scholar Profiles

 Anthilia Alchanat attended Anatolia College in Thessaloniki, Greece.
 As a natural leader and activist in her community, Anthilia volunteered for many organizations that help better the world around her.
 She was responsible for organizing activities like tours in Thessaloniki and soccer games for refugee children and taught Greek language and culture at an international camp in New York.
 In addition to her passion for the natural sciences.
 Anthilia also speaks five different languages (Greek, English, Hebrew, French, and Spanish)!

 Kruti grew up in India and attended schools around the world, ultimately graduating from Mahindra United World College in Pune.
-She interned in a defense technology research center and with the Delhi metro rail corporation, organized a TedX event at her high school, and volunteered as an English and math tutor.
+Her passion lies in Finance.
+She has interned at Wedbush Securities as an Equity Research Intern and has been a longsanding member of the Brandeis Investment Club.
 She is accomplished both as a poet and as a sharpshooter, having published original writing as well as taking home medals in shooting competitions.
-Having already been engaged in peace-building efforts, she is interested in studying Peace, Conflict, and Coexistence Studies at Brandeis.
+Having already been engaged in social justice efforts, she aims to champion social responsibility initiatives at every step of her professional career.